TheTimKiely/RembrandtML/README.md

 1. The first step is create a series of test to ensure proper initialization.
     1. See TestEnsembleModels as an example
     2. Testing error conditions is important to ensure bothe that proper validation is happening and that errors are being properly reported.
         * This is a good time to think about what your assumptions are about the state of the data and the code.
-Add a few tests to verify those asumption.
+Add a few tests to verify those assumption.
 This will make troubleshooting much easier in the future.
         * See TestEnsembleModels.test_voting_sklearn_estimators_error()
 2. Next, implement each piece of functionality to that the tests pass.